Tom Foran

 Thomas Aquinas Foran (January 11, 1924 – August 6, 2000) was a United States Attorney best known as the chief prosecutor in the Chicago Seven conspiracy trial in which seven defendants, including Jerry Rubin, Abbie Hoffman, David Dellinger, Rennie Davis, and Tom Hayden, were charged with inciting riots at the 1968 Democratic National Convention.
 Foran also prosecuted several police officers caught on film beating the protestors with clubs.

-Early life
+Early life and education

-Thomas Foran was born in Chicago, Illinois, on January 11, 1924.
+Foran was born in Chicago, Illinois, on January 11, 1924.
 His parents were a physician and former high school teacher.
-He attended Quigley Preparatory Seminary and St. Ignatius High School and began studying at Holy Cross College in Worcester, Massachusetts.
+He attended Quigley Preparatory Seminary and St. Ignatius High School and began studying at the College of the Holy Cross in Worcester, Massachusetts.
 He interrupted his college education to serve as a torpedo bomber pilot in the Pacific in World War II.
 After the war, he graduated with a bachelor's degree in philosophy from Loyola University Chicago and received his law degree at the University of Detroit School of Law in 1950.
 He married Jean Foran and the couple had six children.